 In this section you can enter your node's latitude and longitude, as well as the grid square designator.
-The values should be in decimal format (for example, 30.5432 and -95.1234).
-The node location settings are optional, but if you have Link Quality Manager enabled then the location becomes important for calculating the distance between linked nodes.
+The latitude/longitude values should be in decimal format (for example, 30.5432 and -95.1234).
+The optional node location settings are not required in order for your node to function normally.